celineyuwono/notes/Kubernetes/Tekton.md

 - Add your public key in your Git Repo.

 ### Configuring Webhooks with Triggers
 - **Triggers** is a Kubernetes CRD controller that allows you to extract information from events payloads (a "trigger") to create Kubernetes resources.
+More information here: [https://github.com/tektoncd/triggers](https://github.com/tektoncd/triggers).
 - EventListener is a resident process to receive notification and create Tekton **TaskRun** with parameters dynamically.
 - How to use:
 	- Get instant domain of EventListener with `kubectl get vs`.